armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-30-5.md

 ## Known issues
 <!-- Copy/paste known issues from the previous version if they're not fixed.
 Add new ones from OSS and Armory.
 If there aren't any issues, state that so readers don't think we forgot to fill out this section. -->

+### Pipelines-as-Code `multipleBranchesEnabled: false` not working as expected

+When `multipleBranchesEnabled: false`, you may notice that the configuration `multipleBranchesEnabled` is never set to  even though it is set to false under the Dinghy profiles settings.
+This may cause `dinghyfile` changes on the master/main branch to be pushed unexpectedly.

+You can read more about this issue in the [KB article](https://support.armory.io/support?id=kb_article_view&sysparm_article=KB0010817).

+**Affected versions**: Armory CD 2.30.3, 2.30.4, 2.30.5

 ### Clouddriver and Spring Cloud

 The Spring Boot version has been upgraded, introducing a backwards incompatible change to the way configuration is loaded in Spinnaker.
 Users will need to set the ***spring.cloud.config.enabled*** property to ***true*** in the service settings of Clouddriver to preserve existing behavior.
 All of the other configuration blocks remain the same.